 Lester has been leading wilderness adventures and training camping leaders for over 30 years.
 He served as director of the Outdoor Ministry program at Eastern Mennonite University, and he loves to take people outdoors!

-- He is a Wilderness First Responder, a certified member of the American Mountain Guides Association (Single Pitch Instructor), and the Professional Climbing Instructors’ Association.
+- He is a Wilderness First Responder, a certified member of the American Mountain Guides Association (Single Pitch Instructor), and the Professional Climbing Instructors’ Association (Instructor-Provider).

 - He is a member of the National Speleological Society (NSS), and has cave rescue training with the National Cave Rescue Commission (NCRC).

-- In the Spring of 2006, he released the 2nd edition of CLIMBING ROCKingham County – a guidebook to local crags around Harrisonburg.
+- In the Summer of 2021, he released the 3rd edition of CLIMBING ROCKingham County – a guidebook to local crags around Harrisonburg.